×

 • Messy writing with lots of crossed-out words and repeated usage of words like “wipe,” “wype,” “wiep,” and ” wipe.”

-• Creating word anagrams, such as “tired” for “tried” and “bread” for “beard.”
+• Creating word anagrams, such as “tired” for “tired” and “bread” for “beard.”

-• Producing written work that is ill-organised and deviates from the margin
+• Producing written work that is ill-organized and deviates from the margin.

 • Inappropriate spelling and phonetic writing due to poor pencil grip are not age- or ability-appropriate.